-The Centre for the Study of European Contract Law (CSECL) aims to promote high-quality research and education on European contract law.
+The Centre for the Study of European Contract Law (CSECL) is a leading international research centre on European private law

 CSECL members strive to make their work societally relevant providing information and advice to national and European lawmakers.